jj5/kickass-crypto/README.md

 **_Don't write sensitive data into logs._**

 **_Do put either 'pass' or 'secret' in the name of sensitive variables, fields, or constants._**

+## Data format and data encoding

+The data format is either "KA0" for the OpenSSL module or "KAS0" for the Sodium module.
+You need to use the right module for the data format in order to successfully decrypt a ciphertext.

+The data encoding is either JSON, PHP serialization, or text.
+Assuming you have the right module for the data format (above) you can decrypt anything regardless of the data encoding it used.
+Encryption will be done using the configured data encoding, see CONFIG_ENCRYPTION_DATA_ENCODING, it can be one of:

+- KICKASS_CRYPTO_DATA_ENCODING_JSON
+- KICKASS_CRYPTO_DATA_ENCODING_PHPS
+- KICKASS_CRYPTO_DATA_ENCODING_TEXT

 ## Configuration settings